yuweihao/LV-BERT/README.md

 ## Introduction

 In this repo, we introduce **LV-BERT** by exploiting layer variety for BERT.
-For detailed description and experimental results, please refer to our paper LV-BERT: Exploiting Layer Variety for BERT (Findings of ACL 2021)
+For detailed description and experimental results, please refer to our paper [LV-BERT: Exploiting Layer Variety for BERT (Findings of ACL 2021)](https://arxiv.org/abs/2106.11740).

 ## Requirements